codingMustache/codingMustache/README.md

 ## Daily Trivia

-Who invented the &quot;Spanning Tree Protocol&quot;?
+Which of these programming languages is a low-level language?
- 1. Paul Vixie
+ 1. Python
- 2. Vint Cerf
+ 2. Assembly
- 3. Radia Perlman
+ 3. Pascal
- 4. Michael Roberts
+ 4. C#

 <details>
   <summary>Answer</summary>
-  Radia Perlman
+  Assembly
 </details>